RaginiNaidu/A-Simple-Calculator-/README.md

 # A-Simple-Calculator-
-A simple calculator using HTMl, CSS, and Javascript This a simple calculator ,all the functionalities in calculator is achieved using Javascript language.
+A simple calculator using HTML, CSS, and Javascript This a simple calculator ,all the functionalities in calculator is achieved using Javascript language.

 ##Technologies used for this calculator: